Vito510/webp-auto-convert/README.md

 # How to use
-**This requires <a href="https://ffmpeg.org/">ffmpeg</a> to be installed and set as a enviroment variable** After you install the newest release find a webp file on your pc and open it with the exe.
+**This requires <a href="https://ffmpeg.org/">ffmpeg</a> to be installed and set as a enviroment variable** After you install the <a href="https://github.com/Vito510/webp-auto-convert/releases">newest release</a> find a webp file on your pc and open it with the exe.

 <h2>Automatic conversion</h2>
 <b>check "Always use this app to open .webp files"</b>